dlforrister/ICIPE_Metabolomics_WS_2022/README.md

 2. Register for GNPS: https://gnps.ucsd.edu/ProteoSAFe/user/register.jsp

 3. Install Sirius https://bio.informatik.uni-jena.de/software/sirius/
-     - install the SIRIUS+CSI:FingerID GUI and CLI - Version 5.5.7 (2022-07-13) about halfway down the above page
+     - Install the SIRIUS+CSI:FingerID GUI and CLI - Version 5.5.7 (2022-07-13) about halfway down the above page
      - Once installed, start Sirius and follow the prompts to create an account using your academic/university email.
 The program is free to all academic users; however if they do not recognize your institution you may have to provide additional information to get access.
      - Make sure to verify your email!
 4. CLONE this github repository and install required packages